 These meetings are open to members of the SJDC only.
 Non-voting committee members can also come along and participate as part of the BMA committee visitors' scheme.

-All meetings take place from 11am to 4pm at:
+All meetings will take place either virtually or at:

 14 Queen Street